 Scenery Porn: Up to 9000.
 The movie, visually, is flat out amazing from start to finish.
 The blend of CGI and top quality animation and art used throughout the movie makes everything look spectacular.
 Ironically, there's more detail placed in the background art and animation when fights occur.
 However, the standout scenes for where things get visually breathtaking is when Beerus takes on Goku on Earth and then in space.

 Sequel Hook: Beerus mentions other, more powerful, gods.
-Also, in the ending, Whis knocks out Beerus and says that he'll reawaken in 3 years, 2 years before Goku's meeting with Uub in the finale of the series.
+Also, in the ending, Whis knocks out Beerus and says that he'll reawaken in 3 years.
 Since it seems Beerus usually has reasons for waking up at specific time periods, he may have more plans for Goku in the future.

 Servile Snarker: Whis, who openly reprimands and mocks his boss.
 Can be considered foreshadowing that he's more than a mere retainer to Beerus.